MarketSquare/robotframework-openapidriver/docs/README.md

 to RESTful APIs, see https://swagger.io/specification/

-The OpenApiDriver module implements a reader class that generates a test case for each endpoint, method and response that is defined in an OpenAPI document, typically an openapi.json or openapi.yaml file.
+The OpenApiDriver module implements a reader class that generates a test case for each path, method and response (i.e. every response for each endpoint) that is defined in an OpenAPI document, typically an openapi.json or openapi.yaml file.

 > Note: OpenApiDriver is designed for APIs based on the OAS v3 The library has not been tested for APIs based on the OAS v2.